rtCamp/docs.rtcamp.com/rtmedia/developer/api/json-api/index.markdown

     }

-**Response sample for remove_comment failure**
+**Response Sample for remove_comment Failure**

-If comment id provided is associated with different user, method returns invalid id.
+If comment id provided is associated with a different user, the method returns invalid id.

     {"status":"FALSE",